 Ddwiz avatar

-DD Wiz Premium
+DD Wiz Free

 Native, lifelong Southern Californian.
 Solar powered house (since 2007) and two electric cars.
 Avid bird watcher (bird nerd).